 Stop whatever you are doing and buy this game now!

-Multicolor is my favorite color setting but you can have the original black
+Multicolor is my favorite color setting but you can set it to Asteroids standard black.

 A quick demo to my spouse turned into an evening of coop play cycling through the many options from the great setup screen.
 She's not much of a gamer so I consider that a testament to the games's addictive quality.